 Soak the dried mushrooms in cold water for about an hour.
 Strain on a sieve and place in a large cooking pot.

 Meanwhile, peel and wash the potatoes.
-Dice and add them to the simmering mushrooms.
-Peel the onion and the garlic.
-Rinse the cranberries/prunes on a sieve under running cold water.
+Dice them and add to the simmering mushrooms.
+Rinse the cranberries/prunes in a sieve under running cold water.

-When the potatoes are tender, stir in the saeurkraut and the cranberries/prunes.
+When the potatoes are tender, add the saeurkraut and the cranberries/prunes.
 Bring to a gentle simmer and cook for 5 minutes.
 Meanwhile, mix the cream with the flour until smooth.
+Peel the garlic and crush it into the cream mixture.
 Add to the simmering stock and stir until it comes to the boil again.
 Throw in the paprika, stir well and season to taste with salt and pepper.
 Bear in mind the salinity of the sauerkraut.